Dhvani-intwala/spice-villa/README.md

 ### Navbar

-- The navbar shows all the sections that the user can enter and provides a quick and easy means of navigating the site.
-The link to make a booking is enlarged to make it extra easy to find and use.
+- The navigation bar displays all the sections that the user can enter, providing a quick and easy way to navigation on the website.
+The link to the booking is enlarged so that it is particularly easy to find and use.

   ![Navbar](/static/images/readme-img/Nav.png)

 ### Hero

-The hero section makes for a great first impression of the site and thus the restaurant for the visitor.
+The Hero section provides a good first impression of the website and thus the restaurant for the visitor.
-It also encompasses the links that the user most likely needs the most often which is the menu link and a link to Book a Table.
+It also includes the links that the user is likely to need most often, namely the menu link and a table reservation link.
 ![Hero](/static/images/readme-img/Hero.png)

 ### Menu

-On the Menu page there is a list with all the menu elements.
-Every item represents a meal with details such as Name, Image, Price, and Ingredients.
-The list design is simple and attractive.
+On the Menu page there is a list of all the menu items.
+Each item represents a meal with details such as name, picture, price and ingredients.
+The design of the list is simple and attractive.

 ![Menu](/static/images/readme-img/menu-page.png)